Ocpcgo/Bookshelf-API-project/README.md

 ### Delete /books/{bookId}
 Delete a book from the database.

-## License and Acknowledgements
+## Acknowledgements
-This project is part of the Dicoding Back End bootcamp and is licensed under the MIT License.
+This project was created as part of the Dicoding Academy "Belajar Membuat Aplikasi Backend untuk Pemula" course.